Whoopi Goldberg will wear her Sister Act habit once more as she stars as Deloris Van Cartier in the musical’s revival at the Eventim Apollo.

 Returning to Broadway, Goldberg starred in A Funny Thing Happened on the Way to the Forum as Prologus/Pseudolus, taking over the role from Zero Mostel.
 She’s also starred in Broadway productions of Ma Rainey’s Black Bottom as Ma Rainey and Xanadu as Calliope/Aphrodite.

 Away from the stage and silver screen, Goldberg has been a host of American talk-show The View since 2007, winning an Emmy Award for outstanding talk show host in 2009 and becoming the tenth person to become an EGOT: winning an Emmy, a Grammy, an Oscar and a Tony.

 Receiving another Sister Act calling, she made her West End debut as Mother Superior in the original London production for a limited engagement originally scheduled from 10th August to 31st August 2011.
 However, Goldberg left the cast on 27th August 2011 due to family emergencies, later taking on the role on 22nd October, 23rd October and 25th October.

-Goldberg will play Deloris Van Cartier in Sister Act at the Eventim Apollo for just 39 performances.
-Sister Act runs from 29th July to 30th August 2020.
+Goldberg will play Deloris Van Cartier in Sister Act at the Eventim Apollo in summer 2021, with tickets on sale now.